EdouardHeitzmann/election_data/README.md

 When no partisan affiliation was available, candidates were assigned the literal affiliation `None`.
-This is required because the current VoteKit Scottish CSV loader rejects empty candidate-party fields. `None` means that no affiliation is recorded in this dataset; it does not necessarily mean that a candidate received no partisan endorsement.
+This is required because the current VoteKit Scottish CSV loader rejects empty candidate-party fields. `None` means that no affiliation is recorded in this dataset; it is not always an accurate description, since in some cases these candidates did receive partisan endorsements.

 Australian elections include Above the Line (ATL) votes that rank parties instead of individual candidates.
 For the VoteKit CSV copies, ATL votes were